Spring Sale

 The True purpose and objectives

-The purpose of jnana yoga is to achieve liberation by realizing our true nature, overcoming our ignorance and transcending our limited selves that are usually sense dependent and bound by karma.
+The purpose of jnana yoga is to achieve liberation by realizing our true nature, overcoming our ignorance and transcending our limited selves, which are sense dependent and bound by karma.
 According to the Bhagavadgita, following are some of the developments that we experience when we practice jnana yoga.

 1. Equanimity of the mind (sthithadhi) through control of the senses and desires and mental discipline.